ben-laufer/DMRichR/README.md

 3. Individual smoothed methylation values for DMRs, background regions, and windows/bins
 4. Smoothed global and chromosomal methylation values and statistics
 5. Heatmap of DMRs
-6. PCA plots of 20 Kb windows (all genomes and hg38, mm10, and rn6 for CpG island windows)
+6. PCA plots of 20 Kb windows (all genomes) and CpG island windows (hg38, mm10, and rn6)
-7. Gene ontologies and pathways (enrichr for all genomes, GREAT for hg38 and mm10)
+7. Gene ontology and pathway enrichments (enrichr for all genomes, GREAT for hg38 and mm10)
 8. Gene region and CpG annotations and plots (hg38, mm10, or rn6)
 9. Manhattan and Q-Qplots
 10. Blocks of methylation and background blocks